Blog Archive Hero

 Pregnancy and Infant Loss Awareness Month and Pregnancy and Infant Loss Remembrance Day are important and significant observations for grieving parents.
 Whether you are a grieving parent or a friend or family member supporting a grieving parent, Carrying To Term is here to support you in October and remember you on October 15th.

-In this post, you will find information about the history and significance of both Pregnancy and Infant Loss Awareness Month and Pregnancy and Infant Loss Remembrance Day as well as suggestions for observing Remembrance Day as a parent or friend or family member.
+In this article, you will find information about the history and significance of both Pregnancy and Infant Loss Awareness Month and Pregnancy and Infant Loss Remembrance Day as well as suggestions for observing Remembrance Day as a parent or friend or family member.

 “Pregnancy and Infant Loss Awareness Month and Pregnancy and Infant Loss Remembrance Day are important and significant observations for grieving parents.
 Whether you are a grieving parent or a friend or family member supporting a grieving parent, Carrying To Term is here to support you in October and remember you on October 15th.”